Church Slavonic: Ukrainian and Rusyn recension

+Serbian recension

+The variant differences are limited to the lack of certain sounds in Serbian phonetics (there are no sounds corresponding to letters ы and щ, and in certain cases the palatalization is impossible to observe, e.g. ть is pronounced as т etc.).
+The medieval Serbian recension of Church Slavonic was gradually replaced by the Russian recension beginning in the early 18th century.

+Nowadays in Serbia, Church Slavonic is generally pronounced according to the Russian model.

 Croatian recension

 This is in limited use among Croatian Catholics.
 Texts are printed in the Croatian Latin alphabet (with the addition of letter ě for yat) or in Glagolitic script.
 Sample editions include: